docker/docker-py/docs/api.md

 `custom_context=True`.
 If the stream is compressed also, set `encoding` to the correct value (e.g `gzip`).

-Build argument can also be pass a a Python dict through ``buildargs`` parameter.

 **Params**:

 * path (str): Path to the directory containing the Dockerfile